willmccusker/elonsbitch/README.md

     }
 }

-contract EBGCDividendTracker is Ownable, DividendPayingToken {
+contract ELONSBITCHGOTCAKEDividendTracker is Ownable, DividendPayingToken {
     using SafeMath for uint256;
     using SafeMathInt for int256;
     using IterableMapping for IterableMapping.Map;